-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 25 (July 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting pupils at school with medical conditions (April 2014) - The National Curriculum in England: framework for Key Stage 1 and 2 (July 2014) - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012 - Professional Standards for Teaching Assistants (non statutory) June 2016 - Teaching and Learning Policy - Keeping Children Safe in Education September 2016
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 25 (July 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting pupils at school with medical conditions (April 2014) - The National Curriculum in England: framework for Key Stage 1 and 2 (July 2014) - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012 - Professional Standards for Teaching Assistants (non statutory) June 2016 - Teaching and Learning Policy - Keeping Children Safe in Education September 2019 - Mental health and behaviour in schools- November 2018

-This policy will be reviewed by the governing body, Headteacher and SENDCO.
+This policy will be reviewed by the governing body, Head teacher and SENDCO.
 It will undergo further review by the school staff before final approval.